juijs/jui-ui/README.md

 ## Maintainers

-Created by Alvin and Yoha.
+Created by Alvin and Jayden, Yoha

 ## License